 As well as the Core Curriculum and reading list, it is also recommended that you join the EFIC Education Platform.
 The video content on this platform is derived from our Congress refresher courses and Pain Schools, which in turn are designed to reflect the Core Curriculum.
 We do not expect attendees to prepare by watching all of these videos, though they may serve as a refresher on key subjects where you feel you need to strengthen your knowledge.
 We also recommend the interactive course of the Faculty of Pain Medicine of ANZCA as a good place to prepare yourself for our Examination before studying the recommended papers.

 If you have a chance to attend a Congress of the European Pain Federation EFIC, we recommend you attend the Refresher Courses.
 The Courses are be developed in line with the Core Curriculum and will serve as a good ‘prep course’ for potential Examination attendees.

-We organised a webinar for potential attendees on the 29th January 2019 led by Professor Bart Morlion, President of EFIC and member of the Examination Committee.
+We organised a webinar for potential attendees led by Professor Bart Morlion, President of EFIC and chair of the Examination Committee.
 The webinar can be viewed here.